rewingchow1/G9_Hardware-Approach-of-Forward-Propagation-in-Neural-Network-on-FPGA/README.md

 2. Click file, then click Launch SDK
 3. Once SDK is open, open main.c, change ADDR to the IP address of your FPGA.
 Ex, if your IP address is 1.1.22.2, then set ADDR to 22.
 If your IP address is not in the format of 1.1.ADDR.2, then go to line 196 and line 251, change to your IP address
 4. Change MAC_ADDR to the coressponding MAC address of your FPGA
-5. Connect the terminal COM5, with a serial speed of 9600
+5. Connect the SDK terminal or TeraTerm to COM5, with a serial speed of 9600
 6. Rebuild the project, program the FPGA, then run with GDB
 7. On the termial you should see information that states the server is ready to receive data
 8. Once server is ready, disconnect the terminal, open the pyserial.py file with IDLE (or other editors), and run it, you should see on the termial it prints out listening at COM5